Published June 2021

 In the last decade, North America and Western Europe have shut down a significant amount of SB/SBR latex capacity following a decline in demand (especially for the coated paper and carpet industries).
-North American capacity has declined by close to 49% and Western Europe has lost 32% of its capacity in the last decade.
-The markets in Japan and Other Asia (excluding China) have been flat to declining as well during the same period.
-The exception is China, which has seen capacity expansion to meet demand for SB latex end-use applications.
-As a result of a growing middle class, improved standard of living, and adoption of global consumer brands, capacity and production quantities are currently ramping up in China.
-However, in the next five years, Chinese demand and capacity will grow at a much slower rate.
+North American capacity has declined by close to 40% and Western Europe has lost 16% of its capacity.
+The markets in Japan and Other Asia have been flat to declining as well during the same period.
+The exception is mainland China, which has seen capacity expansion to meet demand for SB latex end-use applications.
+As a result of a growing middle class, improved standards of living, and adoption of global consumer brands, capacity and production quantities are currently ramping up in mainland China.
+However, in the next five years, mainland Chinese capacity is expected to remain stable.

 This report mainly covers supply/demand for styrene-butadiene latexes (SB latex and SBR latex), which are classified based on styrene content.
 SB latexes contain at least 45–80% styrene, and SBR latexes contain less than 45% styrene.
-In industry, SB latexes are most widely used for coated/pigmented paper and paperboard coatings and carpet backcoatings and accounted for a vast majority of worldwide styrene-butadiene latex consumption in 2016.
+In industry, SB latexes are most widely used for coated/pigmented paper and paperboard coatings and carpet backcoatings.
 The remaining consumption is for SBR latexes, which are used mostly for molded foams and adhesives.
 Styrene-butadiene-vinylpyridine terpolymers, which are used almost exclusively for tire cord treatments, represent a minimal portion.

 The following pie chart shows world consumption of SB latex:

 The production of SB latex is highly fragmented worldwide.
-More than 50 producers globally, with two market leaders—Trinseo and BASF—together control more than 25% of the market.
+More than 50 producers globally, with two market leaders—Trinseo and BASF—together control more than 30% of the market.
 Because of the fragmentation and low overall growth in the market, it is possible to expect a further rationalization of the supply structure, including more capacity rationalization (including unit closures).

-- Growing imports of coated papers into traditional producing regions (Western Europe and North America)
+- Growing imports of coated papers into traditional producing regions (North America).

 SB latexes are also used in paper saturation for the production of specialty papers and board to obtain resistance to grease or petroleum, or to improve strength at high temperatures.
 Saturated specialty papers and board are used for book covers, gaskets, containers, masking tape, and various sandpapers.